sjbennett123/polarlarp/content/camps/camp_sequanota.md

 **Heat**: The stone cabins are very well heated with a huge heat blower in them.

+**Electrical**: The stone cabins are very well heated with a huge heat blower in them.

 **Showers**: Each cabin has 2 showers

 **Bathrooms**: Each cabin has it's own bathroom.